America Reads / America Counts Tutoring Program

 About

-America Reads / America Counts Tutoring Program offers reading assistance and math assistance through in-school tutoring, supervised after-school tutoring, and individualized support.
-The program provides both in-person and virtual individualized tutoring, including tutoring programs during the ISU Summer Session.
+America Reads / America Counts Tutoring Program offers reading assistance, math assistance, and tutoring in reading and mathematics for young children.
+The program provides in-school tutoring, supervised after-school tutoring, and both in-person and virtual individualized support.

 • Ages: 5–15 years old